-Propagation to Washington by the short areat-circle path.
+Propagation to Washington by the short great-circle path.
 The series of infrasonic waves recorded at Washington (not shown in a figure) were received in a high noise background.
 The waves first emerged from the noise at 0150 UT on May 17 and continued until 0706 with the maximum at 0308 UT.
 Azimuth measured at 0308 was 347°, about 10° above the great-circle path from Bali to Washington, and the horizontal trace velocity across the array was 348 m/sec.
 Periods of 100 to 140 sec with amplitudes of 9 dynes/cm2 zero-topeak were measured through a low-frequency electronic half-amplitude passband extending from 50 to 450 sec.
-Periods of 70 sec at 7.5 dynes/cm2 were predominant through the 9to 70-sec passband equipment.
+Periods of 70 sec at 7.5 dynes/cm^a were predominant through the 9to 70-sec passband equipment.

 Propagation to Boston by the short greatcircle path.
 The following data were supplied by Elizabeth Iliff of the U. S. Air Force Cambridge Research Center.
 The first recognizable infrasonic waves recorded through the 9- to 70-sec passband with four microphones at Boston arrived at 0028 UT on May 17.
-The

-V.H.
-Goerke, J.M.
-Young and R.K.
-Cook, 'Infrasonic observations of the May 16, 1963, volcanic explosion on the island of Bali', Journal of Geophysical Research 70, 24 (1965), 6020.
+The Mount Agung on the Island of Bali. ᇦ of the May 16, 1963, volcanic some within 30 minutes of volcanic explosions 500 km away.
+52 Kosuke Kamo and other scientists proposed networking all infrasound monitoring stations into a planetary International Monitoring System (IMS) that became the monitoring infrastructure for the 1996 Comprehensive Nuclear-Test-Ban Treaty.
+The treaty sought to put an end to nuclear weapons proliferation, in part by promising to monitor all nuclear testing on earth.
+If a state detonated a nuclear weapon its infrasonic signature would register in the network.